Erdos-Projects/spring-2026-deep-learning-ellipticguard/README.md

 | Random Forest | 0.8911 |
 | ET-600 | 0.8965 |

+Tree-based ensembles perform best, with Random Forest (0.8911) and Extra Trees (0.8965) achieving the highest PR-AUC.
+This suggests the data contains strong non-linear relationships and feature interactions, which tree ensembles capture effectively through recursive partitioning of the feature space.

 ### GNN models

 As baseline models use only tabular features and do not leverage graph information, we study several graph-based models for illicit transaction detection.
-These include **Graph Convolutional Network (GCN)**, which aggregates information from neighboring nodes through graph convolutions; **GraphSAGE** and its variants, which learn node representations by sampling and aggregating neighborhood features; **Graph Attention Network (GAT)**, which uses attention to weight neighbors differently; **General, Powerful, Scalable Graph Transformer(GraphGPS)**, which blends local message passing with transformer-style global attention; **Approximate Personalized Propagation of Neural Predictions (APPNP)**, which combines neural predictions with personalized propagation over the graph; and residual or propagation-based baselines such as **Scalable Inception Graph Neural Network (SIGN)**, **LinearResidual**, **MLP-Residual**, and **MLP-LayerNorm**, which test how far simpler architectures can go with appropriate feature propagation or skip connections.
+These include **Graph Convolutional Network (GCN)**, which aggregates information from neighboring nodes through graph convolutions; **GraphSAGE** and its variants, which learn node representations by sampling and aggregating neighborhood features; **Graph Attention Network (GAT)**, which uses attention to weight neighbors differently; **General, Powerful, Scalable Graph Transformer(GraphGPS)**, which blends local message passing with transformer-style global attention; **Approximate Personalized Propagation of Neural Predictions (APPNP)**, which combines neural predictions with personalized propagation over the graph; and residual or propagation-based baselines such as **Scalable Inception Graph Neural Network (SIGN)**, **MLP-Residual**, and **MLP-LayerNorm**, which test how far simpler architectures can go with appropriate feature propagation or skip connections.

 These models are explored across the following notebooks: